The Superior First-Timer’s Guide to Attending the Masters

 Are cell phones allowed at the Masters?

 No. Cell phones, pagers, and cameras are strictly forbidden on tournament days at Augusta National.
 Penalties for violating this rule are severe, and you could be removed and banned from the grounds.
 Leave your phone in your hotel or home rental to avoid accidental mistakes.
+During practice rounds, phones are permitted on site but internet and data use are not allowed.

 What should I wear to the Masters?

 Wear comfortable but nice clothing.
 Dress in smart casual attire appropriate for the venue.
 Bring comfortable shoes that can handle significant walking around the course and grounds.
 Consider bringing sunscreen, a hat or visor, and sunglasses for sun protection.
+For a full guide, see our Masters dress code guide.

 How much does food cost at the Masters?